bo-ok/bo-ok.github.io/README.md

 # bo-ok.github.io
-Bo-ok is a redirect service created by Inb4 and his experienced team.
-We are partnering with this website as it is a very influential website and opens up new hindsights for many people.
-Their website is comprised of cutting-edge technology, equipped with stunning graphics and an elegant interface.
+Bo-ok is a state-of-the-art redirect service developed by Inb4 and his experienced team.
+As an influential website it opens up new hindsights and extraordinary experiences for millions of people.
+This website is dedicated to provide customers cutting-edge technology, stunning graphics and an elegant interface.
+We are devoted to updating and debugging our for our customer's preferences
 ## Primary Developers ( HTML Interface )
 ```
 Inb4